critica-tech-lab/pasta-obsidian/README.md

 ## Feedback

-If you find a bug, please [open an issue](https://github.com/critica-lab/pasta-obsidian).
+If you find a bug, please [open an issue](https://github.com/critica-tech-lab/pasta-obsidian/issues)

 ## License

 This project is licensed under the GNU Affero General Public License v3.0.
-See the [LICENSE](LICENSE.md) file for details.
+See the [LICENSE](LICENSE) file for details.